material-components/material-components-web/packages/mdc-theme/README.md

-`--mdc-theme-primary` | The theme primary color `--mdc-theme-secondary` | The theme secondary color `--mdc-theme-background` | The theme background color `--mdc-theme-text-<TEXT_STYLE>-on-light` | Text color for TEXT_STYLE on top of light background `--mdc-theme-text-<TEXT_STYLE>-on-dark` | Text color for TEXT_STYLE on top of dark background
+`--mdc-theme-primary` | The theme primary color `--mdc-theme-secondary` | The theme secondary color `--mdc-theme-background` | The theme background color `--mdc-theme-on-primary` | Text color on top of a primary background `--mdc-theme-on-secondary` | Text color on top of a secondary background `--mdc-theme-text-<TEXT_STYLE>-on-light` | Text color for TEXT_STYLE on top of light background `--mdc-theme-text-<TEXT_STYLE>-on-dark` | Text color for TEXT_STYLE on top of dark background